Here’s a photo of St George’s Rd, Abergele, by Sion Jones.

 This watchtower is called Lady Emily’s Tower.
 It’s near Cefn yr Ogof and is a familiar landmark to everyone who drives along the A55 north Wales coast road between Abergele and Llanddulas.
 It’s a 1930s folly commissioned by Lord Hesketh’s wife, Lady Emily, so she and the children could go painting and take in the air (source)

 There are a few stories associated with this landmark.
-My favourite is the one told to me by a friend of my father’s – on the condition that I didn’t publish his name.
+However, my favourite is the one told to me by a friend of my father’s – on the condition that I didn’t publish his name.
 When he was a boy in the late 1950s, he and his friends ‘borrowed’ a tailor’s dummy of a woman from the back of an Abergele dress shop.
-They marched the dummy up to Lady Emily’s tower and hung her from a rope round her neck from the branch of a tree through the tower’s window.
-Seeing the body swinging over the cliff, several car drivers on the road below stopped at phoneboxes in Llanddulas and Abergele to call the police to say they’d witnessed a tragedy.
+They marched the dummy up to Lady Emily’s tower.
+They then hung her from a rope round her neck from the branch of a tree through the tower’s window.
+Seeing the body swinging over the cliff, several car drivers on the road below stopped at phoneboxes in Llanddulas and Abergele.
+They called the police to say they’d witnessed a tragedy.

-The police retreived the dummy and returned her to the dress shop owner and I don’t think my father’s friend was ever found out.
+The police retrieved the dummy from Lady Emily’s Tower and returned her to the dress shop owner.
+Do you know what?
+I don’t think my father’s friend was ever found out.